SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Impervious Protector

-You gain resistance to all non magical bludgeoning, piercing and slashing damage as long as you are wearing heavy armor, and if you roll initiative and are missing at least one use of your Grand Challenge feature, you regain one use of it.
+You gain resistance to all non-magical bludgeoning, piercing and slashing damage as long as you are wearing heavy armor, and if you roll initiative and are missing at least one use of your Grand Challenge feature, you regain one use of it.